Casino Royale (2006 film): Development

 Casino Royale had been produced as a 1954 television episode starring Barry Nelson as Bond and Peter Lorre as the villain Le Chiffre, as well as a non-canonical 1967 ensemble satirical film starring David Niven, Peter Sellers and Woody Allen.
-Eon Productions gained the rights to Casino Royale in 1999 after Sony Pictures Entertainment exchanged them for Metro-Goldwyn-Mayer's rights to Spider-Man.
+Eon Productions gained the rights to Casino Royale in 1999 after Sony Pictures exchanged them for Metro-Goldwyn-Mayer's rights to Spider-Man.
 In March 2004, Neal Purvis and Robert Wade began writing a screenplay for Pierce Brosnan as Bond, aiming to bring back the flavour of Ian Fleming's original Bond novels.
 An early draft featured Bond backpacking in Madagascar and playing chess with Lord Lucan.
-As the drafts got closer to the final storyline, the opening scene in which Bond earns his 00 license was originally going to consist of an adaptation of either the short stories "The Hildebrand Rarity" or "007 in New York."
+As the drafts became closer to being finalized, the opening scene in which Bond earns his 00 license was originally going to consist of an adaptation of either the short stories "The Hildebrand Rarity" or "007 in New York."
 Rather than bombing the Skyfleet jet, there would have been a hijacking of a cruise ship in Cape Town.

+Director Quentin Tarantino expressed interest in directing an adaptation of Casino Royale, but Eon was not interested.
+He claims to have worked behind the scenes with the Fleming family, and believed this was the reason why filmmakers finally went ahead with Casino Royale.
+Tarantino also said he would have set it in the 1960s and would only have made it with Pierce Brosnan as Bond.

-Paul Haggis' main contribution was to rewrite the climax of the film.
-He explained, "the draft that was there was very faithful to the book and there was a confession, so in the original draft, the character confessed and killed herself.
+In February 2005, Martin Campbell, who previously directed GoldenEye (1995), was announced as the film's director.
+Campbell felt Neal Purvis and Robert Wade's draft needed a rewrite, and suggested hiring Paul Haggis whose main contribution was to rewrite the climax of the film.
+Haggis explained, "the draft that was there was very faithful to the book and there was a confession, so in the original draft, the character confessed and killed herself.
 She then sent Bond to chase after the villains; Bond chased the villains into the house.
 I don't know why but I thought that Vesper had to be in the sinking house and Bond has to want to kill her and then try and save her."
 Haggis also said they wanted "to do for Bond what Batman Begins did for Batman."
-Broccoli and Wilson were mindful that "Die Another Day had become too fantastical", feeling the next film should be more realistic.
+Broccoli and Wilson thought that "Die Another Day had become too fantastical", feeling the next film should be more realistic.
+Later that same year, Sony led a consortium that purchased MGM, allowing Sony to gain distribution rights starting with the film.
+Broccoli also felt that frivolity didn't feel appropriate after the 9/11 attacks.

-Director Quentin Tarantino expressed interest in directing an adaptation of Casino Royale, but Eon was not interested.
-He claims to have worked behind the scenes with the Fleming family, and believed this was the reason why filmmakers finally went ahead with Casino Royale.
-Tarantino also said he would have set it in the 1960s and would have only made it with Pierce Brosnan as Bond.
-In February 2005, Martin Campbell, who previously directed GoldenEye (1995), was announced as the film's director.
-Later in 2005, Sony led a consortium that purchased MGM, allowing Sony to gain distribution rights starting with the film.